16 Types of Ceilings to Elevate & Enhance Your Space

 These faux beams, crafted from plywood and miters, are usually installed in spacious corridors, dining rooms and living rooms.
 The beams run across the length of the ceiling.
 They're a great way to make your living room cozy.

 You can stick to a few beams that are widely spaced out or you can even incorporate a dozen or more closely-spaced beams depending on the effect you are looking to create.
 These types of ceilings look very sophisticated, in my opinion.
+You can go with natural wood or even decide what color to paint your ceiling beams to enhance your overall decor.

 Tall ceilings are also called double-height ceilings.
 These ceilings are usually featured in the living rooms of a two-story house or bungalow connecting the two levels.
 They make the area appear more spacious and airy.